-Achilles tendon pain after running is one of the more common complaints in active people.
-Tendons are made up of strong and tightly packed collagen fibres that transmit forces from the muscle to the bones allowing movement.
-The Achilles tendon is the largest tendon in the body and is frequently injured.
+Achilles tendon pain after running is a common complaint among active individuals.
+Tendons are composed of strong, tightly packed collagen fibres that transmit forces from muscles to bones, allowing movement.
+The Achilles tendon is the largest in the body and is frequently injured.
 So what are the causes of Achilles tendon pain, and how do we manage it?

 Many different tendon conditions can cause Achilles tendon pain after running.
-Also, a few non-tendon conditions can present, like Achilles pain.
+Additionally, a few non-tendon conditions can present, such as Achilles pain.
 As each condition is treated differently, an accurate diagnosis is essential.

 Common causes of Achilles tendon pain after running